 When searching for satellite photos and maps, we find all kinds of interesting things to seek out in the desert.
 One day, we found a structure near Red Rock, Arizona, and with a little research, found out it is the old Sasco Smelter and Ghost Town.
 It seems like a great reason to load up the BCO Tundra and go exploring!
-Adventure of the day: Irownwoon National Monument, Sasco & the Silver Bell Cemetary
+Adventure of the day: Irownwood National Monument, Sasco & the Silver Bell Cemetery

 Our posts may contain affiliate links, if you purchase something from one of our links we may earn a small commission, doesn’t cost you any more but helps us to bring you more great adventures, products, and savings.